 Notes for Editors

-The Main Supply Estimates 2012-13 for central government can be found on the HM Treasury website.
-Separate Supply Estimates are presented for the independent parliamentary bodies.
-Supply Estimates are the means by which the Government seeks from Parliament funds and Parliamentary authority for departmental expenditure each year.
+The Main Supply Estimates 2013-14 for Central Government can be found on the HM Treasury website.
+Separate Supply Estimates are presented for the independent Parliamentary bodies.
+Supply Estimates are the means by which the Government seeks funds from Parliament and Parliamentary authority for departmental expenditure each year.

 Main Supply Estimates present the first opportunity for Parliamentary authority for spending for this financial year.
-There will be one further Estimates round in Spring 2013, which will be the last opportunity to revise the plans set out in these Main Estimates for this financial year.
+There will be one further Estimates round in Spring 2014, which will be the last opportunity to revise the plans set out in these Main Estimates.

-Independent Bodies: The National Audit Office (NAO) and House of Commons: Administration will publish their Main Estimates separately today and the numbers are included in the table above.
-The Independent Parliamentary Standards Authority (IPSA), the Electoral Commission and the Local Government Boundary Commission for England will be publishing their Estimates at a later date.
+Independent Bodies: The National Audit Office (NAO), House of Commons: Administration and the Local Government Boundary for England will publish their Main Estimates separately today and the numbers are included in the table above.
+The Independent Parliamentary Standards Authority (IPSA) and the Electoral Commission will be publishing their Estimates at a later date.

 Some spending in budgets (such as Consolidated Fund Standing Services and payments from the National Insurance Fund) is not voted in the Estimates, as it is covered by specific legislation and therefore does not require additional Parliamentary approval.
 Similarly, the spending of Devolved Administrations is also included in the budgetary numbers as non-voted, as this is subject to separate approval.
 However, Parliament votes the grants to the devolved administrations, which score as non-budget in Estimates.

 Reserve funding, as set out at Spending Review 2010, is not shown in departmental budgets or Estimates until it is allocated.
 Future drawing on the Reserve will be included in the individual departmental Supplementary Estimates presented towards the end of the financial year.